2 arrested after search yields 3/4 pound of meth - Albert Lea Tribune

 2 arrested after search yields 3/4 pound of meth

-Law enforcement officers arrested two people last week after a narcotics search warrant at a local motel recovered three-fourths of a pound of methamphetamine.
+Two people are facing first-degree controlled substance charges after a search conducted Thursday in an Albert Lea motel room recovered three-fourths of a pound of methamphetamine.

-Marco Antonio Alquicira, 48, of Albert Lea, and Elizabeth Ann Marcoot, 53, of Austin, are facing charges of first-degree meth possession and are being held in the Freeborn County jail on $100,000 conditional bail, according to a press release.
+Marco Antonio Alquicira, 48, of Albert Lea, and Elizabeth Ann Marcoot, 53, of Austin, appeared on the charges Friday in Freeborn County District Court and are each being held in the Freeborn County jail on $100,000 conditional bail.

-The release stated agents with the South Central Drug Investigation Unit, South Central SWAT Team, Albert Lea Police Department and Freeborn County Sheriff’s Office conducted a narcotics search warrant at about 5 p.m.
-Thursday at Country Side Inn Motel, 2102 E. Main St.
+Agents with the South Central Drug Investigation Unit, South Central SWAT Team, Albert Lea Police Department and Freeborn County Sheriff’s Office conducted the narcotics search warrant at about 5 p.m.
+Thursday at Alquicira’s residence at Countryside Inn Motel, 2102 E. Main St., where they found Alquicira and Marcoot.

-In addition to the meth, agents found $3,000 cash inside a motel room.
+Court documents state during the execution of the search warrant, Marcoot was reportedly smoking meth through a glass bubble pipe, and Alquicira was standing nearby.

+Authorities reportedly found a grocery bag at the foot of the bed with meth in it that together with the bag weighed 119 grams.
+They reportedly found $3,600 in cash and a baggie of 8.4 grams of meth between the box spring and mattress at the head of the bed and found a Ziploc baggie with 217.6 grams of meth in a cardboard box by the southwest corner of the hotel room floor.

 1st District candidates Hagedorn, Feehan face off in debate